codesbyzhangpeng/computer-game-random-item-creator-with-factory-pattern/README.md

 Factory pattern is one of the most used design patterns in Java.

 When the programmers don't know what kind of objects will be needed.
-The Objects can be items, products, logistic-type etc.
+The Objects can be items, products, logistic-type, frameworks etc.

 In Factory pattern, we create object withouts exposing the creation logic to the client and refer to newly created object using a common interface.